aabasimel/alx-airbnb-database/database-adv-script/performance_monitoring.md

 ## 2. Monitoring Queries

-We used `EXPLAIN ANALYZE` to monitor frequently used queries on the AirBnB database, including:
+I used `EXPLAIN ANALYZE` to monitor frequently used queries on the AirBnB database, including:

 1. **Fetch bookings for a specific date range:**